Vans Opens L.A. Fashion District Flagship for Locals and Global Visitors

 The flagship’s second floor also houses a skate shop, offering space to Los Angeles–area skate brands such as Alva and Girl, which sell skate decks as well as the Vans Pro Skate line.

-Architecture firms working on the store included MG2, and downtown Los Angeles architecture firm Omgivning, which helped with the permitting and the planning of the space’s core, shell and storefront.
+Downtown Los Angeles architecture firm Omgivning worked with the Vans team to design the space’s core, shell and storefront.
 The shops are designed to comply with LEED sustainability guidelines, though some Vans stores do not have LEED status, Matsoukas said.
 A Vans store in Charleston, S.C., was certified platinum LEED.

 When a visitor walks into the downtown Los Angeles store, the right side of the shop is devoted to women’s apparel, with the left side carrying men’s pieces.
 Walls on the left side also feature pop-art skateboarding murals by Geoff McFetridge.